Estimating Graph Dimension with Cross-validated Eigenvalues: Measuring the signal strength of sample eigenvectors

-The third reason also provides intuition for why $\lambda_P$ is a measure of signal strength; indeed $\lambda_P$ provides for the optimal reconstruction of $P$ as conceptualized in the following proposition.
-See Section~\ref{sec:proof} for a proof. \begin{prop}[\cite{lam_nonparametric_2016}] The solution to
+The third reason also provides intuition for why $\lambda_P$ is a measure of signal strength; indeed $\lambda_P$ provides for the optimal reconstruction of $P$ as conceptualized in the following proposition (a proof is included in Supplementary Section \ref{sec:proof} for completeness). \begin{prop}[\cite{lam_nonparametric_2016}] For $j = 1, \dots, q$, $\hat \lambda_j = \lambda_{P}(\hat x_j)$ is the solution to